Whether it's your first Bonnaroo or you’re a music festival veteran, we welcome you to Inforoo.

 Well since you asked...Blood Meridian is a perfect place to start.
 It is one of the most brilliant books I've ever read.
 After that go backward to Child of God or Suttree before diving into the Border trilogy.
 I loved his last two as well - easier reads for most folks and No Country's contemporary while the Road's well, in the future.

 God I love Blood Meridian.
-I seriously think in 50 years older kids will be required to read it the way we were with weenieens or Melville.
+I seriously think in 50 years older kids will be required to read it the way we were with Dickens or Melville.
 Well, I guess kids probably won't read in 50 years but you know what I mean.

 I just finished Stephen King's Dark Tower series about a month ago.
 Wow what a read.
 Probably one of my favorite series.
 I was a Harry Potter fanatic so this bypassing that is a huge thing!
 I'm reading The Hobbit currently.
 I've never read it and after seeing the 1st movie I thought I should check it out.
 So far it's pretty alright.